epinapala/mafiabot/README.md

 ###Start bot
 `$ node app.js -t {slack_bot_token}  -o {organizer_id} -g {slack_group_id}`

-#note : use '-d' to start bot in debug mode, this ensures messages are sent to organizer only for testing.
+**** note : use '-d' to start bot in debug mode, this ensures messages are sent only to the organizer for testing.

 ####Example response
 `info: ** Using simple storage.
 Saving data to ./storage`